-Any applications for need-based assistance that are completed after the May 5, 2023 deadline will be deemed late.
-If a student demonstrates eligibility for institutional need-based assistance and his or her completed application (see below) is received after May 5, 2023, he or she will receive notification that only includes merit-based funding, athletic grants, Martin Luther King, Jr. and

-Cunningham Scholarships, tuition remission or exchange (if applicable) and the maximum federal assistance available.
-Late applications will not include any institutional need-based grant assistance regardless of a student's demonstrated eligibility, and mitigating or changes in circumstances.
+Any applications for need-based assistance completed after our deadline may be deemed late.
+If a student demonstrates eligibility for institutional need-based assistance and his or her completed application (see below) is received after our deadline, he or she will receive notification that only includes merit-based funding, athletic grants, Martin Luther King, Jr. and Cunningham Scholarships, tuition remission or exchange (if applicable) and the maximum federal assistance available.
+Late applications will not include any institutional need-based grant assistance regardless of a student's demonstrated eligibility, mitigating or changes in circumstances.